-13. On or about July 14, 2017, Mr. Schellenberg was on a public sidewalk at the intersection of Balboa and Nordhoff in the Northridge neighborhood of the City of Los Angeles.
+- 13. On or about July 14, 2017, Mr. Schellenberg was on a public sidewalk at the intersection of Balboa and Nordhoff in the Northridge neighborhood of the City of Los Angeles.
 He had his personal property with him as he had slept there the previous night, pursuant to the settlement in Jones v.
 City of Los Angeles, 444 F.3d 1118 (9th Cir.
 2006).
-That morning, Mr. Schellenberg packed his belongings, including his tent and suitcases, and neatly stored them on the sidewalk, directly adjacent to a clothing donation receptacle located on the same sidewalk.

-14. Mr. Schellenberg loaded a stroller with his most valuable belongings and began walking toward a nearby convenience store while pushing the stroller.
-As he walked in that direction and away from his other belongings, two LAPD officers (DOE 1 and DOE 2) stopped him and instructed him to return to the sidewalk with his stroller and the rest of his belongings.

-15. On information and belief, the LAPD officers called for a vehicle from the Los Angeles Department of Public Works, Bureau of Sanitation.
-When Public Works employees arrived, the LAPD officers instructed the City employees to take all of Mr. Schellenberg's property.
-At the same time, City employees gave Mr. Schellenberg one, 60-gallon trash bag and told him that he could only keep those belongings that fit in the bag.

-16. While Mr. Schellenberg attempted to salvage some of his property,City employees simultaneously began seizing his property.
-Mr. Schellenbergobjected to the City employees taking his property and repeatedly told them his property was not trash.
+That morning, Mr. Schellenberg packed his belongings, including his tent and suitcases, and neatly stored them on the sidewalk, directly adjacent to a clothing donation receptacle located on the same sidewalk. - 14.
+Mr. Schellenberg loaded a stroller with his most valuable belongings and began walking toward a nearby convenience store while pushing the stroller.
+As he walked in that direction and away from his other belongings, two LAPD officers (DOE 1 and DOE 2) stopped him and instructed him to return to the sidewalk with his stroller and the rest of his belongings. - 15.
+On information and belief, the LAPD officers called for a vehicle from the Los Angeles Department of Public Works, Bureau of Sanitation.
+When Public Works employees arrived, the LAPD officers instructed the City employees to take all of Mr. Schellenberg's property, including the essential property he had placed in the stroller.
+At the same time, City employees gave Mr. Schellenberg one, 60-gallon trash bag and told him that he could only keep those belongings that fit in the bag. - 16.
+While Mr. Schellenberg attempted to salvage some of his property, City employees simultaneously began seizing his property.
+Mr. Schellenberg objected to the City employees taking his property and repeatedly told them his property was not trash.
 Still, City employees arbitrarily and capriciously decided which property would be seized.

-17. On information and belief, most of the property was thrown in the back of a green trash truck and destroyed in the garbage compressor.
-Some property appeared to be seized and stored in the cab of the green truck.

-18. The only property Mr. Schellenberg was left with was three torn suitcases filled with women's clothes that were donated to him and which he intended to distribute to unhoused women in need.

-19. Among the property that the Defendant City seized was Mr. Schellenberg's new Schwinn bicycle, a stroller that he used to transport his clothes and essential property, a laptop, and important personal papers such as his Section 8 Housing Voucher.

-20. All of Mr. Schellenberg's property was stored together in a manner that clearly indicated it was not trash nor abandoned.
+- On information and belief, most of the property was thrown in the 17. back of a green trash truck and immediately crushed by the garbage compressor.
+Some of his seized property was stored in the cab of the green truck. - Mr. Schellenberg was left with was three torn suitcases filled with women's clothes that were donated to him and which he intended to distribute to unhoused women in need.
+He had no opportunity to preserve different property more essential to his existence on the streets. - 19.
+Among the property that the Defendant City seized was Mr. Schellenberg's new Schwinn bicycle, a stroller that he used to transport his clothes and essential property, a laptop, and important personal papers such as his Section 8 Housing Voucher.
+The Schwinn bicycle was Mr. Schellenberg's only mode of transportation and accommodated his disability. - At the time of this incident, Mr. Schellenberg's property was 20. maintained in a manner that objectively indicated it was not trash nor abandoned.
 At the time that the bicycle was seized, Mr. Schellenberg had removed one wheel and chained the wheel and bicycle to the stroller.
-This is common practice of bicycle riders in public places when a bicycle is briefly left unattended and is done in order to prevent bicycle thefts.
-The bicycle was fully operational when the wheel was attached.

-21. After City employees seized his property, Mr. Schellenberg asked the two LAPD officers where his property would be taken.
+This is common practice of bicycle riders in public places in order to prevent bicycle thefts.
+The bicycle was fully operational when the wheel was attached. - After City employees seized his property, Mr. Schellenberg asked the 21. two LAPD officers where his property would be taken.
 The LAPD officers did not tell him where he could retrieve his belongings.
 Instead, the officers handed him paperwork related to the LAPD "H.O.P.E."
-Team.
+Team. - 22.
+Following this event, Mr. Schellenberg searched online and discovered a phone number for the Department of Public Works, Bureau of Sanitation "unattended property" line.
+He was informed that if any property was